Dylan Cook: Pittsburgh Steelers

 After being waived by the Buccaneers, Cook was signed by the Pittsburgh Steelers on May 18, 2023.
 He made the Steelers' final roster to begin the season, but ultimately appeared in no games in 2023.

 Cook was placed on injured reserve on August 27, 2024.
-He was released on October 31, 2024.
-Cook was re-signed to the practice squad on November 4, 2024.
-He signed a reserve/future contract on January 14, 2025.
+He was released on October 31, and was re-signed to the practice squad on November 4.

-Cook was waived by the Steelers on August 26, 2025, and re-signed to the practice squad.
+Cook signed a reserve/future contract with Pittsburgh on January 14, 2025.
+Cook was waived by the Steelers on August 26, and re-signed to the practice squad.
+Cook made his NFL debut on December 7, replacing an injured Andrus Peat at left tackle against the Baltimore Ravens.
+He was signed to the active roster on December 10 and became the team's starting left tackle in Peat's absence.